APS-IH / February 2009

 If the proposed guardian has insufficient finances to hire an attorney, or the proposed guardian is unwilling to hire an attorney because the ward’s estate lacks sufficient funds to reimburse the proposed guardian, there may be options the APS specialist can recommend to the proposed guardian.
 All options are not available in all counties.
 Possibilities the APS specialist may suggest the proposed guardian pursue include:

-• recommending that the proposed guardian negotiates a reduced fee with a private attorney;
+• negotiating a reduced fee with a private attorney;

-• contacting the probate court to ask whether the county has appropriated funds to pay attorney fees when a proposed guardian is indigent and the proposed ward’s estate is insufficient; or
+• contacting the probate court to ask whether the county has appropriated funds to pay attorney fees if a proposed guardian is indigent and the proposed ward’s estate is insufficient; or

-• contacting the probate court about a court-initiated guardianship under Texas Estates Code §1102.
+• contacting the probate court about a court-initiated guardianship under Texas Estates Code, Chapter 1102.

 The APS specialist documents the: